HanLabUNLV/PhasterateData/README.md

+#Phasterate Paper Data Compilation

 ##Description
-This folder includes several scripts and sample data used to make graphs of the multiple sequence alignment along with conservation scores.
+This repo includes several scripts and all data: multiple sequence alignments, trees, along with conservation scores and p-values.

 ##Folders